audunmeltzer/eventstoredb_workshop/README.md

 You will work on a simple API (Rest) module written in [Kotlin](https://kotlinlang.org/), with use of [Spring](https://spring.io/).
 We will use one the official clients written in Java [Maven Central](https://central.sonatype.dev/artifact/com.eventstore/db-client-java/3.0.1/versions) / [Github](https://github.com/EventStore/EventStoreDB-Client-Java), when completing upcoming tasks.
-There is also available clients, such as C#, Go, JavasScript, Rust and TypeScript.
+There is also other clients available, such as C#, Go, JavasScript, Rust and TypeScript.
 More details at [clients](https://developers.eventstore.com/clients/grpc/#connection-details)

 For each task, there will be a set of tests that will verify your code.